greenelab/tybalt/simulation_results.md

 ![](figures/simulation/lsa_reconstruction_distance.png?raw=true)

 All algorithms performed worse with increasing noise injection.
-ADAGE reconstructions were largely unstable.
+Strangely, ADAGE reconstructions for `noise = 0.1` were unstable for all datasets except n = 8000.
+ADAGE was comparable with other datasets and all other algorithms were able to reconstruct `noise = 0.1`.

 ### 3) Does the latent space arithmetic capture the feature most representative of module 3?